luislopez-dev/GraphQL-Ecommerce-API/README.md

 ## Mutations

-All the mutations can be found in the schema file
+All the mutations can be found in the GraphQL schema file

 ## Queries

-All the queries can be found in the schema file
+All the queries can be found in the GraphQL schema file

 ## Licence
  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)